Alex Meret

 Born in Udine, Meret began his career at an early age with amateur club Donatello Calcio before making a switch to the famous Udinese youth system in 2012.
 After rising through the academy system at the club, he made his senior debut in 2015.
-He later had spells on loan with SPAL, whom he helped win the Serie B title in 2017, and achieve promotion to Serie A. He joined Napoli in 2018.
+He later had spells on loan with SPAL, whom he helped win the Serie B title in 2017, and achieve promotion to Serie A. He joined Napoli in 2018, winning a league title in 2023 and 2025.

 At international level, Meret has represented Italy at U16, U17, U18, U19 and U21 levels, and made his senior debut for Italy in 2019, also representing the nation at their victorious UEFA Euro 2020 campaign.

 Club career

 Udinese

 An Udinese youth product, Meret was promoted to the first team as second-choice goalkeeper behind Orestis Karnezis during the 2015–16 season.
 He made his senior professional debut on 2 December 2015 in the Coppa Italia against Atalanta.

 In July 2016, Meret was sent on loan to Serie B club SPAL.
 He returned to SPAL on loan for the 2017–18 season.